DoctorKhan/best_practices/README.md

 1. Assess and seek help immediately when encountering a blocker.

 ## Branch Management
+Maintain four branches: red, green, main, release.
+Red and green are deployed to the development machine, main is deployed to staging, and release to production machine.

-1. **Branch Structure**
+1. **Deployment**
-   - Maintain three branches: main, staging, and development.
-2. **Development Branch**
-   - The development branch should initially fail tests.
-   - Once all unit tests pass, merge the development branch into staging.
+   - The red branch should be deployed to the development machine (your local machine).
+It should always fail some unit tests.
+Once all unit tests pass, merge it into the green branch squashing all commits.
-3. **Staging Branch**
+   - The green branch should be deployed to the development machine (your lcoal machine).
+It should always pass all unit tests.
+Once it passes all integration tests, merge it into the main branch squashing all commits.
+   - The main branch should be deployed to the staging machine.
+Once it passes all alpha and beta tests, it should be merged into a release branch.
-   - The main branch should always pass tests (always green).
+   - The release branch should be deployed to the production machine.
-   - Deploy the staging branch to a staging server for user acceptance testing.
-   - If it works well in the staging server, then merge it into the main branch and deploy it to the production server.

 ## Test Driven Development (TDD)
 1. Write the test first that fails (red), then commit code to testing.
 2. Write code until the test passes (green).
 3. Commit code and merge it into the next branch.

-## Deployment Procedure
-1. After passing unit tests, merge the development branch into the staging branch.
-2. After passing integration tests, deploy the staging branch to staging server.
-3. After passing live testing, do a pull request for code reviewing before merging into the main branch.
-4. After code review, accept the pull request to be merged into main and deploy to production server